Josh-Wickens/WarShips/README.md

 ___

+## **Deployment** ##
+___
+This project was deployed using Heroku.
+- Registered for an account.
+- Fork or clone this repository
-## Creating the Heroku app
+- Create a new Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
+When you create the app, you will need to add two buildpacks from the Settings tab.
 The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`
+- Python then NodeJS

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`
+- then create a Config Var called PORT.
+Set this to 8000
+- Link the Heroku app to the repository
+- Click on Deploy